Skip to main content

 Byrd Barr Place's clients come from all parts of the city, with varied social, cultural, and ethnic backgrounds.
 They include refugees and immigrants, the elderly, and the disabled.
 Most clients live at 150% or more below the federal poverty level.

-As a member of the WSCAP network — Byrd Barr Place also works to identify statewide issues and social and economic trends so that we can respond to their client’s most critical needs.
+As a member of the WSCAP network — Byrd Barr Place also works to identify statewide issues and social and economic trends so that we can respond to their client’s most critical needs, and they provide quantitative and qualitative data on Black Washingtonians.
 Byrd Barr Place is committed to engaging their community, to collective action, and to advocate for more equitable opportunities so everyone has the chance to build a good life.

 As the leader of the Seattle Community of Practice, Byrd Barr Place collaborates with other community organizations to address specific challenges and opportunities for African Americans, including access to and quality of education, housing, jobs, and health care.